EReis0/PowerShell-Modules/Modules/KitchenSink/README.md

   - Add 2 new lines after each function added to the psm1 file.
 - Cleaned up Get-Help comments on almost all functions.
 - Renamed Module from `BleakKitchenSink` to `KitchenSink`
+- Update to `Install-CustomModule` to also create a PowerShell profile and include the custom module.
+This allows you to `Get-Module` and `Get-Command` and access the custom module.
+Still more testing and work need to be done on this one.

 ## Automated PSM Building | 10/25/2022